 A squirrel is just a rat with a cuter outfit! – Sarah Jessica Parker

 Albinism reduces the pigment (or melanin) someone has, resulting in people having fair coloring in their skin color, hair, and even eyes.
 All races and nationalities experience albinism, as well as plants and all animals.
-Albinism often times results in very poor eyesight and many people who suffer from albinism are considered legally blind.
-With their skin color being so fair there is also dermatological concerns, so sunscreen is a necessity.
+Albinism oftentimes results in very poor eyesight and many people who suffer from albinism are considered legally blind.
+With their skin color being so fair there are also dermatological concerns, so sunscreen is a necessity.

 Unfortunately, there is no cure for albinism and there is no medication that people affected with albinism can take.
 Albinism is managed by using lots of sunscreen as well as being in contact and up to date with optometrists.
 Being an albino anything is not perse a bad thing, the biggest health risks for albinos are vision issues and dermatological issues.
 There are different types of albinism and researchers are still investigating more about the genetics involved in albinism.
 It is an inherited condition, meaning that it is passed down through genes and is not something you can “catch”.
 Albinism is a congenital disease, meaning that it is present at birth.
 Interestingly enough many parents of albino children have no traits and characteristics of albinism.
 Albinism can happen in as little as 1 to every 3,000 people in different areas in the world and in the United States it usually occurs in 1 to every 21,000 people.